Caldo de Res (Mexican Beef Soup)

 Adding the vegetables after the beef has cooked retains their bright colors, individual flavors, and just the right amount of crunch.
 All those pretty hues also carry their own nutritional benefits, making this meal both tasty and nourishing.

-This was one of my grandma Jesusita’s favorite dishes to prepare on Sundays when all her children would visit after mass.
-She lived near the Catholic church that most of our family grew up attending, so everyone would drop by after the service.
-Those were days I will cherish forever — all my tias, tios, and cousins around the table with our beautiful grandma.
+This was one of my grandma Jesusitaโs favorite Sunday soups, shared with all her children after mass.
+She lived near the family church, so everyone would gather at her home after the service.
+Iโll always cherish those memories of my tias, tios, and cousins gathered around her table.

 Ingredients & Substitutions